-On April 26, 2019, the Guyana Geology & Mines Commission ("GGMC") issued Prospecting Licence (PL #01/2019) to Avalon for the exclusive right of occupation and exploration for gold, precious minerals and precious stones, on 4,590 acres of licenced area (the "Omai PL"), including the site of the past-producing Omai Gold Mine, Potaro Mining District, Guyana.
-The Company, through AGE, holds a 100% interest in the Omai PL which provides for an exclusive right of occupation and exploration for gold, precious minerals and precious stones and to use certain existing infrastructure at the Omai Gold Mine for any future mining operations, subject to entering into specific lease agreements.
+On April 26, 2019, the Guyana Geology & Mines Commission ("GGMC") issued Prospecting Licence (PL #01/2019) to Avalon for the right of occupation and exclusive right to explore for gold, precious minerals and precious stones, on 4,590 acres (1,857.5 hectares) of licenced area (the "Omai PL"), including the site of the past-producing Omai Gold Mine, Potaro Mining District, Guyana.
+The Company, through AGE, holds a 100% interest in the Omai PL which provides for the right of occupation and exclusive right to explore for gold, precious minerals and precious stones and to use certain existing infrastructure at the Omai Gold Mine for any future mining operations, subject to entering into specific lease agreements.

 The GGMC granted the Omai PL to AGE on April 26, 2019.
 The Company renewed the license for one-year period prior to the April 25, 2022 expiry date.
-The Company is permitted to renew the license for an additional one-year period in 2023.
-In consideration for the license, Avalon agreed in 2019 to pay the GGMC an aggregate fee of \$4 million to secure the Omai PL, of which \$1 million was paid during the 1st year, \$1 million was paid during the 2nd year and a further \$2 million was due on October 1st, 2021.
-The Company paid \$1 million on October 1, 2021 and as of the date of this report the remaining \$1 million has been paid.
-There are no known rights infringing on the rights the Company holds on the Omai PL.
+The Company was permitted to renew the license for an additional one-year period in 2023 and the GGMC approved the licence renewal on February 24, 2023 for the additional one year period to April 27, 2024.
+In consideration for the license, Avalon agreed in 2019 to pay the GGMC an aggregate fee of \$4 million to secure the Omai PL and by April 26, 2022 the entire \$4 million had been paid.
+There are aggregate permits overlapping parts of the Company's Omai PL.

-On December 22, 2021, the Company closed a transaction resulting in the acquisition of the Eastern Flats property consisting of prospecting and mining rights, adjoining the Omai PL to the east.
-The Eastern Flats property consists of 1,519 acres along the main trend of mineralization seen in the Wenot Pit.
+On December 22, 2021, the Company closed a transaction resulting in the acquisition of the rights to the Eastern Flats property consisting of prospecting and mining rights, adjoining the Omai PL to the east.
+The Eastern Flats property consists of 1,519 acres (614.7 hectares) along the main trend of mineralization seen in the Wenot Pit.
 While there has been little to no exploration carried out on the Eastern Flats, interpretation of the 2020 airborne geophysical survey (magnetics and radiometrics) has indicated that several targets for gold mineralization extend from the Omai PL onto Eastern Flats.